 - Evaluate your marketing mix- what channels are you using to reach your audience?
 What is most effective?

-- Ensure you have the resources to execute the campaign idea from time to time and money to people.
+- Ensure you have the resources to execute the campaign idea occasionally and money to people.

-- Develop a strategy for executing the campaign in ways that will resonate with your target audience- this includes both digital and non-digital methods of communication, such as social media posts or flyers.
+- Develop a strategy for executing the campaign in ways that will resonate with your target audience- this includes both digital and non-digital methods, such as social media posts or flyers.

 - Identify critical issues to address